 The famous Jal Mahal of Rajasthan

-Although there are limitations of fresh fruits and vegetables, Rajasthani food still manages to be one of the most famous.
-Common ingredients like lentils, beans, gram flour, millet, bajra, and especially clarified butter (ghee) are used in Rajasthani food.
-Most people in the state like vegetarian food but meat is also used in dishes.
+Although there are limitations on fresh fruits and vegetables, authentic foods still manage to be one of the most famous in Rajasthan.
+In Rajasthani food, people use common ingredients such as lentils, beans, gram flour, millet, bajra, and especially clarified butter (ghee).
+While most people in the state prefer vegetarian food, dishes also incorporate meat.

-Here are the 10 most iconic Rajasthani cuisines you need to try during your vacation:
+Here are the 10 most authentic foods that you need to try during your trip to Rajasthan:

 1. Dal Bati Churma